oldgeezr/triple_boot_mac/README.md

 cd
 sudo codesign -fs - /Applications/Utilities/Boot\ Camp\ Assistant.app/
 ```
 Now open Boot Camp Assistant og press Continue.
-A new option "make bootable Windows USB drive" shoudl now appear in the meny.
-If not type:
+A new option "make bootable Windows USB drive" should now appear in the menu.
+If not, try:
 ```
 sudo codesign -fs - /Applications/Utilities/Boot\ Camp\ Assistant.app/Contents/info.plist
 ```
+Finish the Boot Camp Assistant guide.

 3. Use Boot Camp Assistant to generate setup for Windows drivers
 ----------------------------------------------------------------

 After making a bootable USB drive you would also use Boot Camp Assistant to generate drivers for your new Windows.
 Open Boot Camp Assistant -> press Continue -> press Downlad the newest Windows support software